redhat-cip/spinalstack-doc/docs/source/deploy/configuration.rst

 After bootstrapping the servers, we need to generate the configuration.

-To allow more flexibility and to easier define the parameters of Spinal Stack, config-tools_ has in charge to generate and run the configuration remotely.
+To allow more flexibility and to easily define the parameters of Spinal Stack, config-tools_ is in charge of generating and running the configuration remotely.
 Config Tools are a set of tools to use puppet to configure a set of nodes with complex configuration using a step by step approach.
 Each step is validated by serverspec tests before going to the next step.
 If the tests of a step fail, Puppet is called again on all the nodes.

 .. _config-tools: https://github.com/enovance/config-tools